 Taman Mini is open every day from 8am to 5pm.
 There are several attractions at the theme park, including an Imax theater, a waterpark, a skytram, and a monorail.
 Basic admission into the park is Rp.
 25,000 ($1.75 USD) per person.
 If you come with a car, they will also charge Rp.
 15,000 ($.10 USD) per car.
 The attractions at the park have an additional cost.

 One of the attractions in Jakarta that our kids absolutely loved visiting was Kidzania.
-We’ve done Kidzania activities before, in Mumbai and Mexico City.
+We’ve done Kidzania activities in other cities: Mumbai, Mexico City, and London.
 This Kidzania is located at the Pacific Place Mall in south Jakarta.

 Kidzania is an indoor theme park, where kids can do jobs to earn Kidzania money.
 The jobs are similar to jobs you would find in real life: bakers, police officers, archaeologists, race car drivers.
 And the companies are actual companies, usually local ones who don’t mind lending their brand (it’s advertising, after all!) to the park.